Terms & Conditions - Ready Made

 (b) not have been placed in abnormal conditions or used for an extraordinary purpose which was not drawn to the attention of the Supplier at the time of purchase; or

 18.3 All Softwood Goods are supplied pressure treated with a light green preservative to enhance the decorative style and protect the timber from insect infestation, fungal decay and rot.
-The light green colour will fade as the timber is exposed to weather conditions and further staining will be required to enhance the products appearance if not painted already.
-As with all natural timber products they will be subject to movement and deterioration as they season.
+The light green colour will fade as the timber is exposed to weather conditions and further staining will be required to enhance the products/Goods appearance if not painted already.
+As with all natural timber products/Goods they will be subject to movement and deterioration as they season.
 This may become evident with shakes, splits and warping.
-Timber is a natural product and these are not considered to be a fault or defect.
+Timber is a natural product/Goods and these are not considered to be a fault or defect.
 The Company cannot cover against natural timber defects this includes, colour variations, knot content in timber, any level of deformation or shrinkage deemed to be normal by the Company.
 If timber is cut or drilled, it must be treated correctly and immediately with a suitable preservative by you.
 Any claim in this regard must be made in writing to the Supplier as soon as reasonably practical and in any event no later than 14 days after the damage first becomes apparent to the Customer, accompanied with evidence of proof of purchase acceptable to us.

 18.4 The Supplier spray coats the inside and underside of the planters with a bitumen paint.
 This provides a basic waterproof protection.
 The planters also need to be lined effectively with a plastic damp proof membrane before planting, otherwise the Supplier cannot guarantee against rot.

 19.2 This guarantee only covers the cost of replacing the defective timber with identical or comparable timber.
-Consequential costs, howsoever arising, incurred as a result of replacing the products are excluded.
+Consequential costs, howsoever arising, incurred as a result of replacing the products/Goods are excluded.
 If the Supplier complies with the terms of our Guarantee, we shall have no further liability to you in respect of such Goods.

 19.4 These conditions do not affect your statutory rights.

-It is the responsibility of the Customer to check its Order carefully upon receipt.
+It is the responsibility of the Customer to check their Order carefully upon receipt.
 Any shortages or incorrect Goods received must be reported to the Supplier in writing within 48 hours of delivery.
 The quantity of any consignment of Goods as recorded by the Supplier upon delivery to the Customer shall be conclusive evidence of the quantity received by the Customer on delivery unless the Customer can provide conclusive evidence proving the contrary.
 Deviations in quantity of Goods delivered from those stated in any Contracts to which these Conditions apply shall not give rise to a right to reject on the part of the Customer and it shall have no right to claim for damages for breach of Contract but will only be obliged to pay at the contract rate for the quantity of the Goods delivered.

 21.1 Nothing in these Conditions shall limit or exclude the Supplier's liability for: